pvv88/GettingAndCleaningData/codebook.md

                 row.names = FALSE)

-The resulting data table has 180 rows and 68 columns consisting of 33 Mean variables + 33 Standard deviation variables + Subject +
+The resulting data table has 180 rows and 68 columns consisting of 33 Mean variables + 33 Standard deviation variables + Subject + Activity.
-ActivityName.